cuhuak/zzz-template/readme.md

 - fast, ultra fast, mega fast, m-m-m-monster fast
 - no deps
 - tiny, ~50 lines of code, ~500 bytes min gzipped
-- hackable, lol? you will see
+- hackable! lol? you will see
 - works on server and browser

 ## Get started